hbr-l/polypy/docs/guide.md

 - Asks are sorted in ascending order: best ask (lowest) at index 0.
 - Bids are sorted in descending order: best bid (highes) at index 0.

-Thereby, if you want to plot an order book depth chart, then you can easily and directly use `np.cumsum` without the need to re-sort any arrays.
+Thereby, if you want to plot an order book depth chart, you can easily and directly use `np.cumsum` without the need to re-sort any arrays.
 See [examples/order_book_streaming.py](../examples/order_book_streaming.py):
 <img src="order_book_depth_chart.png" alt="depth_chart" width="1000"/>